 \subsection{External convergence (\kext) measurement}

-Similarly to the previous time-delay cosmography studies \citep[e.g.][]{rusu17, birrer18, rusu20}, we use the number count technique to determine \kext.
+Similar to the previous time-delay cosmography studies \citep[e.g.][]{rusu17, birrer18, rusu20}, we used the number count technique to determine \kext.
 This quantity determines the contribution of objects not included in the lens modelling.
 Number counts involve measuring the galaxy number density near the lens as a summary statistic and comparing it to reference fields.
 This comparison helps determine whether the LOS is over- or under-dense compared to the average background \citep[e.g.][]{fassnacht11,greene13,wells23}.

-It can be summarised in 4 main steps: \begin{itemize} \item Lines of sight (typically several arcminutes wide squares) are drawn from a large comparison field and compared to the LOS of the lens.
+It can be summarised in four main steps: \begin{itemize} \item Lines of sight (typically several arcminutes wide squares) are drawn from a large comparison field and compared to the LOS of the lens.
 Modern survey datasets covering hundreds to thousands of square degrees ensure a sufficiently large comparison field to avoid sampling bias.
-The photometric catalogues of the fields are cleared from objects more distant than the lensed source and fainter than the used magnitude cut on the $i$ < 24 \citep[e.g., ][]{fassnacht11}.
+The photometric catalogues of the fields are cleared from objects more distant than the lensed source and fainter than the used magnitude cut on the $i$ < 24 \citep[e.g. ][]{fassnacht11}.
 This cut is designed to consider only objects with reliable photometry. \\ \item The weight value of a given LOS $W_{ i}$ is then computed as the ratio of the weighted number counts for galaxies in the lens field to the same statistic in the reference field.